What Is Exclusive Recruitment?

 The client gets to work with one engaged recruiter to create a better chance of getting the right person, rather than multiple recruiters who are unlikely to succeed.

 The client also gets accountability.
-Rather than the recruiter saying “sorry, we couldn’t find anyone”, exclusive recruiters have to get the right person.
+Rather than the recruitment company saying “sorry, we couldn’t find anyone”, exclusive recruiters have to get the right person.
 And in the unlikely event the hired candidate doesn’t work out, exclusive recruiters will redo the role free of charge.
 At Solutions Driven, we work on a 12-month guarantee, meaning we’ll refill that role for free if they leave within 12 months.

 The client receives regular check-ins and feedback on how the search is going and gets valuable intelligence that can help them in future hiring processes.